-• When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.
+When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.

-• After removing the engine from storage, add another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.
+After removing the engine from storage, add another 25 drops of fluid, letting the wick diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off.
+When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.
+After removing the engine from storage, add another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.
 If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-Remove the boiler.
+Remove the body as shown on page 33.
 Remove the smoke unit inspection cover from the locomotive's body.
 After removing the chassis and inspection cover screws, lift the inspection plate away and inspect the wick.
 If it is darkly discolored and hard, it should be replaced.
 When priming new wick add 40 drops.